Adooz/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-More on pointers and arrays and strings
+functions and More on pointers and arrays and strings